-The Taluka Emergency Operation Centerslocated at the Office of Mamlatdar.
-The Liaison Officers of the respective Talukas shall take charge of the Control Room.
+The Taluka Emergency Operation Centers are located at the Office of Mamlatdar.
+The Liaison Officers of the respective Talukas shall take charge of the Control Room at the time of any incident without any orders.
 The respective Liaison Officers shall coordinate between the task group members working at disaster sites and TFOR for mobilization of resources and dissemination of instructions received from TFOR/DEOC.